A City Possessed

 'Morning' sickness can occur at any time of the day or night and recur for months.
 For many women it is not the small nuisance of early pregnancy that society in general perceives it to be.

 New Zealand has one of the highest rates of pet ownership in the world – in 2011, 68 per cent of all Kiwi households had at least one pet: almost half had a cat and nearly a third had a dog.
 Yet until now no book has explored how pets came to be such an integral part of the New Zealand way of life.
 Creature Comforts does just this.
 By chronicling the major events and ideas that have shaped pet keeping in New Zealand, this fascinating and entertaining book explains the strong relationship we have with our animal friends, and how this has changed over time.

+Information and the technology that supports its collection, communication and analysis are a core concern of modern government, making e-government (meaning electronically enabled government) fundamental to the ongoing 'reinvention' of public administration.
 This book is written for a general audience and takes a critical look at policies, problems and prospects for e-government in a series of case studies.
 Why have ICT failures in the public sector occurred and what lessons do they provide for the future?